swanson/no-extra-points/_posts/2019-02-09-aaf-dfs-scoring-and-rules.md

 There has been a brewing controversy about an AAF rule change that limits defensive to only sending five rushers maximum on passing plays.

+> (1) no more than five players may rush on passing plays;

+> (2) any player who aligns on the line of scrimmage either prior to or at the snap is designated as one of the five players regardless of whether he rushes;

+> (3) no defensive player may rush from a position more than two yards outside the widest offensive lineman and more than five yards from the line of scrimmage (they’ll call it the “defensive pressure box”);

+> (4) a player is deemed eligible to rush if he has both feet inside the box at the snap;

+> (5) no more than four players may rush from the same side of the ball;

+> (6) adjacent linebackers may not rush from the same side of the ball; and

+> (7) two or more linebackers aligned between the offensive guards may not rush.

 A storyline to follow in the first weeks of the season is if teams will exploit this rule with a power running game as AAF teams cannot stack the box without risking a penalty.

 We've seen an good amount of goal-line rushing TDs and conversions in the preseason and it seems like defensives may struggle on short yardage situations.
 This may swing the balance for goal-line backs, even in a PPR scoring system where pass catching backs usually thrive.